-- B. This permit may also be used to authorize stormwater discharges from support activities (e.g., concrete or asphalt batch plants, equipment staging yards, material storage areas, excavated material disposal areas, borrow areas) located on-site or off-site provided that: - 1.
+- C. This permit may also be used to authorize stormwater discharges from support activities (e.g., concrete or asphalt batch plants, equipment staging yards, material storage areas, excavated material disposal areas, borrow areas) located on-site or off-site provided that: - 1.
 The support activity is directly related to a construction site that is required to have VSMP permit coverage for discharges of stormwater associated with construction activity; - 2.
 The support activity is not a commercial operation serving multiple unrelated construction projects by different operators, and does not operate beyond the completion of the construction activity at the last construction project it supports; and - 3.
-Appropriate controls and measures are identified in a stormwater pollution prevention plan covering the discharges from the support activity areas. - C. Support activities located off-site are not required to be covered under this general permit.
+Appropriate control measures that will be implemented to minimize pollutant discharges from the support activity are identified in a stormwater pollution prevention plan covering the discharges from the support activity areas. - D. Support activities located off-site are not required to be covered under this general permit.
 Discharges of stormwater from off-site support activities may be authorized under another VSMP or a VPDES permit.
-Where stormwater discharges from off-site support activities are not authorized under this general permit, the land area of the off-site support activity need not be included in determining the total land disturbance acreage of the construction activity seeking general permit coverage. - D. Receipt of this general permit does not relieve any operator of the responsibility to comply with any other applicable federal, state or local statute, ordinance or regulation. - E. The board may waive the otherwise applicable requirements in this general permit regulation for a stormwater discharge from small construction activity where stormwater controls are not needed based on a "total maximum daily load" (TMDL) established by the board and approved by EPA that addresses the pollutants of concern or, for nonimpaired waters that do not require TMDLs, an equivalent analysis that determines allocations for small construction sites for the pollutants of concern or that determines that such allocations are not needed to protect water quality based on consideration of existing in-stream concentrations, expected growth in pollutant contributions from all sources, and a margin of safety.
-For the purpose of this section, the pollutants of concern include sediment or a parameter that addresses sediment (such as total suspended solids, turbidity or siltation) and any other pollutant that has been identified as a cause of impairment of any water body that will receive a discharge from the construction activity.
-In order to obtain this waiver, prior to the commencement of construction the operator must certify to the board that the construction activity will take place, and stormwater discharges will occur, within the drainage area addressed by a TMDL, or within the drainage area addressed by an equivalent analysis.
+Where stormwater discharges from off-site support activities are not authorized under this general permit, the land area of the off-site support activity need not be included in determining the total land disturbance acreage of the construction activity seeking general permit coverage. - E. Receipt of this general permit does not relieve any operator of the responsibility to comply with any other applicable federal, state or local statute, ordinance or regulation. - F.] The permit issuing authority may allow exceptions to technical criteria contained in the permit in accordance with Part III of this Chapter.

 4VAC50-60-1140.
-Qualifying state, tribal and local programs.
+Qualifying state and local programs.

-Qualifying state, tribal, or local erosion and sediment control program requirements may be incorporated by reference into the Stormwater Pollution Prevention Plan (SWPPP) required by 4VAC50-60-1170 of this permit.
-Where a qualifying state, tribal, or local program does not include one or more of the elements in this section, then the permittee must include those elements as part of the SWPPP required by 4VAC50-60-1170 of this permit.
-A qualifying state, tribal, or local erosion and sediment control program is one that includes:
+Qualifying state or local erosion and sediment control program requirements may be incorporated by reference into the Stormwater Pollution Prevention Plan (SWPPP) required by 4VAC50-60-1170 of this permit.
+Where a qualifying state or local program does not include one or more of the elements in this section, then the operator must include those elements as part of the SWPPP required by 4VAC50-60-1170 of this permit.
+A qualifying state or local erosion and sediment control program is one that is approved by the board, meets the requirements of 4VAC50-60-460(L) and includes:

-- 1. Requirements for construction site operators to implement appropriate erosion and sediment control best management practices; - 2.
-Requirements for construction site operators to control waste such as discarded building materials, concrete truck washout, chemicals, litter, and sanitary waste at the construction site that may cause adverse impacts to water quality; - 3.
-Requirements for construction site operators to develop and implement an SWPPP.
-(An SWPPP includes site descriptions, descriptions of appropriate control measures, copies of approved state, tribal or local requirements, maintenance procedures, inspection procedures, and identification of nonstormwater discharges); and - 4.
-Requirements to submit a site plan for review that incorporates consideration of potential water quality impacts.
+- 1. Requirements for construction site operators to implement appropriate erosion and sediment control measures; - 2.
+Requirements for construction site operators to control waste such as discarded building materials, concrete truck washout, chemicals, litter, and sanitary waste at the construction site that may cause adverse impacts to water quality; and - 3.
+Requirements for construction site operators to develop and implement a SWPPP in accordance with 4VAC50-60-1170 Section II.